A Poisson allocation of optimal tail: Introduction

-Let us sketch the (surprisingly simple) construction briefly, before going into the details.
-First, we will define a weak allocation scheme associated to a $v\in \R^d$, which will not necessarily be invariant.
-This will be based on a straightforward generalization of the algorithm of Ajtai, Koml\'os and Tusn\'ady ({\it AKT algorithm}), \cite{AKT}, which assigns equal volume to each of $n$ points in a box $B$ of volume $n$, in such a way that the pieces partition $B$.
-Furthermore, if the points are scattered uniformly and independently (which is the same as the Poisson case, conditioned on that there are $n$ points in $B$), then the average diameter of a piece has asymptotically same tail behavior as in Theorem 1 (regardless of $n$).
-The algorithm proceeds as follows.
-Subdivide $B$ to dyadic cubes, until each cube contains at most one configuration point.
-Then, starting from the level of smallest cubes, match cubes with each other in the simplest possible way (so that the resulting pairs are all translates of one another), and translate the ``wall" between each pair in an affine way, together with the configuration points inside, and in such a way that the volumes after the translation are proportional to the number of points in the respective parts.
-(See Figure \ref{abra} and Section 2 for more details.)
-Call the procedure again for the next level (with cuboids of edge lengths $c$ and $2c$), and repeat, until reaching the biggest cube.
-The resulting cells all have equal volumes, and we assign each such cell to the original configuration point whose image after the repeated translations is in the cell.
+Let us present the (surprisingly simple) construction for Theorem~\ref {main} briefly, before going into the details.
+First, for any $v\in\R^d$ we will define a sequence of weak allocation schemes associated to it.
+These will not be equivariant yet.
+The construction will be based on a straightforward generalization of the algorithm of Ajtai, Koml\'os and Tusn\'ady (\textit{AKT algorithm}) \cite{AKT}, which assigns a piece of unit volume to each of $n$ points in a box $B$, in such a way that the pieces partition $B$.
+Furthermore, if the points are scattered uniformly and independently (which is the same as the restriction of the Poisson point process to $B$, conditioned on there being $n$ points in $B$), then the average diameter of the cells has asymptotically the same tail behavior as in Theorem~\ref{main} (if the volume of $B$ and the number of random points in it are asymptotically the same).
+We extend the method to the Poisson point process in $\R^d$ by subdividing $\R^d$ to the cubes of size $2^n$ in $v+2^n\Z^d+[0,2^n)^d$, and applying the AKT algorithm to each of the cubes.
+The result is a weak allocation scheme for each $n$ and $v$, which we call $\mathrm{AKT}_{\omega,v,n}$, and denote the cell of $\xi\in\omega$ under this scheme by $f_{v,n}^{\omega,\xi}$.
+The algorithm for given $n$ will be called the AKT($v$) algorithm run up to stage $n$.
+The details of the AKT algorithm are discussed in Section~\ref{s.akt}.
+See also Figure~\ref{abra}.

-The AKT weak allocation in an infinite setup will work as follows.
-(This will not be a weak allocation rule yet, because equivariance fails.)
-Assume for a second that the partition $v+\Z^d$ is such that each class (cube) contains at most one configuration point from $\omega$.
-Then we can repeatedly apply the previous procedure, with cubes in the $i$'th stage coming from the partition $v+2^i \Z^d$, as $i=1,2,\ldots, n$.
-Say that we {\it ran the AKT(v) algorithm up to stage} $n$ for the result of this weak allocation.
-We can remove the assumption that each class of $v+\Z^d$ contains at most 1 point from $\omega$: simply subdivide diadically those unit cubes $B$ where $|B\cap\omega|\geq 2$ repeatedly, and for each $B$ start the AKT procedure from the lowest level of this subdivision (but still run it up to $v+2^n \Z^d$).

-Next we will define an {\it equivariant} weak fractional allocation from the above allocations.
-Fix $\omega'\in\Omega'$, and define the following deterministic functions of $\omega'$ (we will often hide the dependence on $\omega'$ for simplicity).
-For $v\in\R^d$, let $f_{v,n}^{\omega '}=f_{v,n}$ be the indicator function for the cell of the origin constructed by AKT($v$) run up to stage $n$.
-Note that

-since the sequence of cubes up to stage $n$ given by such a $u$ and $v$ is the same.
-Now, define